kitnil/awesome/README.md

 ## Python

+- [nginx-ui](https://github.com/schenkd/nginx-ui) - Nginx UI allows you to access and modify the nginx configurations files without cli.
 - [maya](https://github.com/timofurrer/maya) - Datetimes for Humans™
 - [salt](https://github.com/saltstack/salt) - Software to automate the management and configuration of any infrastructure or application at scale.
 Get access to the Salt software package repository here:
 - [igcommit](https://github.com/innogames/igcommit) - Git pre-receive hook to check commits and code style